CoderAllan/SqlServerSearcher/README.md

 SqlServerSearcher
 ====

-I made this application to make it easier to search a Microsoft SQL Server database.
+This application has been implemented in order to make it easier to quickly search a Microsoft SQL Server database.
 The application makes it possible to search in:

 * Table names
 * Table column names